Brentwood, Houston: Government and infrastructure

 The Hiram Clarke Civic Club is an area civic club that covers the community.
 Covers Brentwood and one other subdivisions, with almost 1,200 households living in the two subdivisions combined.
 As of 2003 it had 175 members who paid dues.
 Matt Schwartz of the Houston Chronicle said "Even with dues of $50 a year, enforcing restrictions with letters from attorneys or lawsuits can quickly drain resources."

 Culture

 Brentwood Baptist Church is located in Brentwood.
 It originally had a small congregation; as of 1996 its membership had over 10,000 people.
 Katherine Feser of the Houston Chronicle said in 1996 that the church "anchored" Brentwood.
-In 1995 Claudia Kolker of the Houston Press said that Brentwood Baptist Church does not function as a community church, and that many residents go to church in the original "wards" where they had been raised.
+In 1995 Claudia Kolker of the Houston Press said that Brentwood Baptist Church did not function as a community church, and that many residents went to church in the original "wards" where they had been raised.

 Education

 Residents are zoned to the Houston Independent School District.
 Hobby Elementary School is located inside the neighborhood.
 Residents are zoned to Hobby, Lawson Middle School (formerly Dowling Middle School), and Madison High School.

+Effective 2026, Hobby Elementary will move onto the property of Lawson Middle while remaining a separate institution.

 Residents are also zoned to the Houston Community College system.